The essence of the disease and its manifestations

 Distance from family and mates, increasingly deeper isolation and immersion in oneself

 Both anorexia nervosa and bulimia nervosa can be accompanied by compulsive over-training when an individual workout routine to the point where it begins to be devastating to their health.
-Through sports activities, the affected person tries to get rid of the energy received from meals or even exercises in order to allow himself to eat.
+Through sports activities, the affected person tries to get rid of the energy received from meals or even exercises to allow himself to eat.

 The main health problems accompanying bulimia are: